elunna/nerfhack-changelog/README.md

 * Make rustproof/erodeproof/fixed known by default (Dyna)

 ### INTERFACE CHANGES
-* Detailed object and monster is available in the in-game lookup (Pokedex), ported from xNetHack with updates from HackEM.
+* Detailed object and monster Pokedex is available in the in-game lookup (xnh/Un/HackEM)
 * Object lookup also works for artifacts (HackEM)
-* Peaceful monsters are underlined (TTY and curses) (xnh)
+* Peaceful monsters are underlined [TTY and curses] (xnh)
 * Magic cancellation (MC) value is shown on the bottom line (Evil)
 * Skill caps and percentage towards next level is available in #enhance
 * Show available skill slots in #enhance menu (Dyna)
 * Add inventory weight/carrycap and n/52 items display
 * /> or < can be used to autotravel to stairs (autostairtravel option)
 * Display AC values for armor in the hero's inventory (Splice)
-* Prayer statistics (like when you last prayed, reconciled with your god, or received a gift) can be viewed in the attributes menu (via Ctrl-X)
+* Prayer statistics (last prayed, reconciled, or received a gift) can be viewed in the attributes screen (via Ctrl-X)
 * All position prompts may be aborted
-* Show warning level 0 for very weak monsters (Dyna).
+* Show warning level 0 for very weak monsters (Dyna)
-* We are able to see when a monster is sleeping, fleeing, reflecting, withering, or is berserking from farlook information (Evil/Splice/xnh)
+* We are able to see more monster conditions on farlook (Evil/Splice/xnh)
-* Farlook also shows amulets and rings monsters are wearing.
+* Farlook also shows amulets and rings monsters are wearing
 * We are able to see what weapon a monster is wielding from farlook (Evil)
 * We are able to see roughly how much armor a monster is wearing on farlook (Evil)
 * More descriptive combat messages have been added to enhance hits and misses (xnh)
 * The SLASH'EM style message is used for getting zapped by cancellation
-* Show messages for objects that are randomly cursed (Dyna).
+* Show messages for objects that are randomly cursed (Dyna)
-* Print an explicit message when summon nasties occurs as part of wizard harassment.
+* Print an explicit message when summon nasties occurs as part of wizard harassment
-* Special room and special level walls can have their own unique coloring.
-For example, cockatrice nests and bee hives are yellow, and Sokoban walls are blue.
-(Splice/xnh)
+* Special room and special level walls can have their own unique coloring (Splice/xnh)
 * Disabled **#chronicle** from auto-completing (so #chat will autocomplete as normal)
 * Enabled autocomplete for #twoweapon
 * Disabled **farlook help**
 * Disabled the 3.7 **tutorial**
-* Enable **full options** by default.
+* Enable **full options** by default
 * Changed the symbol for **sinks** back to #
 * The hero's color reflects their race (SLASH'EM)
-* Suggest donation amount (relative to XP level) when #chatting to priests.
+* Suggest donation amount (relative to XP level) when #chatting to priests
-* Change woundedlegs, glowhands, and barehanded statuses to opt-out so they are available by default.
+* Change woundedlegs, glowhands, and barehanded statuses to opt-out so they are available by default
-* NERFHACKOPTIONS instead of NETHACKOPTIONS.
+* NERFHACKOPTIONS instead of NETHACKOPTIONS

 ## New config options

-* **showdamage:** Displays damage and flanking bonuses/penalties
+* **showdamage:** Displays damage dealt and flanking bonuses/penalties
 * **noflipsoko:** Enables player to choose whether they want Sokoban levels to be flipped.
-If enabled, incurs Sokobon penalty for use.
+If enabled, incurs Sokobon penalty for each level used.
-* **invweight:** Show weights of objects in inventory (invweight option)
+* **invweight:** Show weights of objects in inventory

 ### WIZMODE FEATURES
 * The #wizcrown command has been added for testing crowning (Evil)